 God likens our spirit to that of a garden with a strong fence.
 Like all gardens, we must tend and protect our spiritual garden from enemies bent on destroying what God is doing.
-If there is a broken fence around our garden, satan will destroy the good fruit God is trying to grow.
+If there is a broken fence around our spiritual life, satan will destroy the good fruit God is trying to grow.

 The parable of the garden